Ben Klassen: Political career

+Klassen moved to Florida with his family in 1958.
+Like many influential white supremacists, Klassen was for a time a member of the John Birch Society (JBS).
+He joined the Society in 1963, at one point operating an American Opinion bookstore.
 Klassen served Broward County in the Florida House of Representatives from November 1966 – March 1967, running on an anti-busing, anti-government platform.
 He campaigned for election to the Florida Senate in 1967, but was defeated.
-That same year, he was vice chairman of an organization in Florida which supported George Wallace's presidential bid.
+His anti-civil rights stance and anti-Jewish politics brought both press criticism and criticism from other JBS members.
+Klassen's seat in the Florida House was lost by redistricting the same year.
+He proceeded to become vice chairman of an organization in Florida which supported George Wallace's presidential bid.